-Starting in year 2, all students must meet in person with their guidance or dissertation committee at least once every academic year (August - July).
-Be sure to schedule a meeting time well in advance (4-6 months) and make sure that all of the committee members can attend.
+Starting in year 2, all students must meet in person with their Guidance or Dissertation committee at least once every academic year (August - July).
+Schedule a meeting time well in advance (4-6 months) and make sure that all of the committee members can attend.
 This must be made in advance because faculty travel and may have many responsibilities outside of their laboratory.
 If your mentor or another member of your Guidance or Dissertation Committee will be on sabbatical, you still must schedule an annual APR meeting.
 For this situation, the faculty member may join by video or audio conferencing.
 Keep in mind that the committee chair and the mentor must be present for the APR.
-Should there be difficulty scheduling the meeting, please contact Charly Viola, who can help with this issue.
-Please note that the Qualifying Examination serves as the required APR meeting for that academic year.
+Notify Charly Viola if you encounter difficulty scheduling the meeting.
+The Qualifying Examination serves as the required APR meeting for that academic year.

-The meeting is organized for the student to provide an update to her/his committee, including details of research and academic progress, to receive constructive feedback, to raise any concerns, to hear about future experimental plans, and for the committee to help solve problems that may have arisen since the last meeting.
+The APR meeting is organized for the student to provide an update to their committee, including details of research and academic progress, to receive constructive feedback, to raise any concerns, to hear about future experimental plans, and for the committee to help solve problems that may have arisen since the last meeting.
 Note that students are encouraged to seek out research, academic or personal advice by meeting individually with members of their Guidance or Dissertation Committees at any time.

-The student is responsible for obtaining each committee members signature on a form at the annual meeting.
-The form must include the committee chair's written summary.
+The student is responsible for submitting the APR summary form at the time of the annual meeting.
+The committee chair must submit a written summary and all committee members must sign the completed form.
 The completed/signed form must be submitted to Charly Viola within 2 weeks of the meeting.
-The form can be found on the NGP website under Current Students.
+The form is on the NGP website under Current Students.